khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 A banner should be used sparingly and with consideration of its impact to neighboring components and the overall user experience to:

 - Inform a user of a feature that isn't enabled.
-- Promote a new feature within a single [major version](https://docs.gitlab.com/ee/policy/maintenance.html#versioning).
+- Promote a new feature over a limited amount of time.
+For example, while a feature is in [beta](https://docs.gitlab.com/ee/policy/experiment-beta-support.html#beta-features) or within a single [major version](https://docs.gitlab.com/ee/policy/maintenance.html#versioning).
 - Solicit user feedback.

 ### When not to use